- Location: Located in the city of Barcelona in Spain.

 - How to Reach: Flights are available from all major destinations throughout the world.
 A number of trains also come to Barcelona from various parts of Europe.
-You can also reach Barcelona by boat from the Balearic Islands, Genoa and Rome.
+You can also reach Barcelona by boat from the Balearic Islands, Genoa, and Rome.

 - Nearest Airport: Barcelona Airport (BCN).

-Was it the home of the great Spanish artist of 20th century, Pablo Picasso?
+Was it the home of the great Spanish artist of the 20th century, Pablo Picasso?
 Did Picasso ever live here?
 The answer is a big no for both the questions.
-Yet, this is the place that has got huge association with the great Picasso.
-And the reason is pretty simple — it has got the most extensive collections of Picasso's works.
+Yet, this is the place that has got a huge association with the great Picasso.
+And the reason is pretty simple — it has got the most extensive collections of Picasso’s works.
 Well, we are talking about Museu Picasso — one of the most popular as well as the most visited museums in Barcelona, Spain.